40 Words That Will Instantly Reveal Your True Age

 In order to take a picture with flash, all you have to do is press the flash button on your phone’s screen.
 But a flash bulb used to be a separate photography device you had to attach to the top of your camera in order to achieve that flash of light.

 No one’s demure about mental health anymore.
 Instead of accusing a fraught, disheveled person of needing a “chill pill” in order to calm down, one might say, “Take a Xanax.”
-If all this was a rush to your head, here are 40 Ways to Feel Younger After 40.

 “Rubbers” was an endearing nickname for rain boots, courtesy of your grandmother.